What is Attention Deficit Hyperactivity Disorder (ADHD)?

 Although there is no cure for ADHD, it can be managed effectively with a range of treatments.

 - Behaviour therapy or Cognitive behavioural therapy (CBT)

 - Social skills training

-If you need any further support with ADHD, or would like to try one of the range of treatments above, please contact one of our clinicians for more information.
+If you need support with ADHD or would like to try one of the ranges of treatments above, please contact one of our clinicians for more information.

 Here is the SHC Team – Find your Practitioner

 54 Quarry Street